Benefits of Establishing a Singapore Fund Management Company

 - Hub for a vast number of financial institutions and service providers.

-Our Regulatory Compliance Services
+Regulatory Compliance Services for the APAC Region

-Waystone Compliance provides the full spectrum of services for Fund Managers’ compliance.
-Our dedicated regulatory compliance team comes with extensive knowledge, diverse experience, and the ability to react fast.
+Waystone Compliance Solutions provides the full spectrum of services for Fund Managers’ compliance.
+Our dedicated APAC compliance team comes with extensive knowledge, diverse experience, and the ability to react fast.
 This enables clients to rely on us in this manner so much so that we are an extension of their team.
 Our regulatory compliance services include the following:

 - Setting up your business – We will incorporate the appropriate structure.

 - License Application – We will analyze your business type and help you put a regulated business plan together with your license application.
-We’ll also check all relevant documentation to be provided to the MAS prior to submission of your license application.
+We’ll also check all relevant documentation to be provided to the MAS prior to the submission of your license application.

 - Risk Management & Corporate Governance – We set up your Risk Management Framework & Compliance Monitoring Plan to ensure that the implemented policies and procedures are executed accordingly.